New York's Greatest Wilderness

 The ADK Is Extraordinary.
 Getting Started Shouldn't Be Hard.

 The Adirondack Park is the largest protected natural area in the contiguous United States — bigger than Grand Canyon, Yellowstone, Everglades, and Glacier combined.
-And for many people in the Northeast, it's practically in their backyard.
+And for millions of people in the Northeast, it's practically in their backyard.

 Intro Adirondacks exists to be your starting point.
 We're not trying to be the most comprehensive ADK website.
 We're the orientation.
 The guide for someone who has never been and doesn't know where to begin.